Iran launches new navy ship as tensions rise with U.S. in Gulf

-BEIRUT Iran's Revolutionary Guard launched a new 55-metre-long naval ship on Tuesday that is capable of transporting a helicopter and up to 100 men, according to the website of state TV.
+BEIRUT (Reuters) - Iran's Revolutionary Guard launched a new 55-metre-long naval ship on Tuesday that is capable of transporting a helicopter and up to 100 men, according to the website of state TV.

 The ship's launch in the port city of Bushehr, comes at a time of high tension between Iran and the United States over Gulf waters.
 U.S. officials says there have been more than 30 close encounters between U.S. and Iranian vessels in the Gulf so far this year, over twice as many as in the same period of 2015.